AcademySoftwareFoundation/EncodingGuidelines/enctests/README.md

 Start by prepping your source files.
 This is done with the `--prep-sources` flag.
 </br>A set of "sourcefile.ext.yml" files get created alongside the source media.
 This is done, so you can adjust the desired in point and duration of the media before running your tests.
-VMAF works best on clips of short durations like 1-2 seconds.
-Duration is set in frames
+In-point and duration are set in frames.

 ``` commandline
 # Prep sources